pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 \clearpage

 ## Ecosystem considerations{-}
-This stock assessment does not explicitly incorporate trophic interactions, habitat factors or environmental factors into the assessment model.
+This stock assessment does not explicitly incorporate trophic int∂eractions, habitat factors or environmental factors into the assessment model.
 More predation, diet, and habitat work, and mechanistic linkages to environmental conditions would be needed to incorporate these elements into the stock assessment.

 ## Reference points{-}
 Reference points were calculated using the estimated catch distribution in the final year of the model (2023).
 In general, the population is on the boundary between “precautionary” ($B/B_0 = 0.40$) and “healthy” ($B/B_0 > 0.40$) status relative to the reference points (Figure \ref{fig:yieldcurveES}).
 Sustainable total yield (landings plus discards) was estimated at 1,108 mt when using an $SPR_{50\%}$ reference harvest rate and ranged from 929-1,288 mt based on estimates of uncertainty (Table \ref{tab:refPointsES}).
-The spawning output equivalent to 40% of the unfished spawning output ($B_{40\%}$) was 8.858 trillion eggs.
+The spawning output equivalent to 40% of the unfished spawning output ($B_{40\%}$) was 8.858 billion eggs.
 The most recent total mortality (landings plus discards) have been lower than the estimated long-term yields calculated using an $SPR_{50\%}$ reference point, but not as low as the lower bound of the 95% uncertainty interval.
 However, this is due to the fishery not fully attaining the full \gls{acl}.
-The \gls{ofl} and \gls{abc} values over the past 6 years have been approximately 3100 mt and 2,500 mt, respectively.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont